Historical Sketch of the Merrimack Valley YMCA

 Phase 1 of the Lawrence YMCA Master Plan was completed for future childcare renovation and expansion.

 On April 21, 2016, the Andover/North Andover YMCA expansion was completed and the branch celebrated its grand opening.

-Today, the Merrimack Valley YMCA has an operating budget of $16 million with membership in excess of 7,000 units and program participation of over 30,000.
+Today, the Merrimack Valley YMCA has an operating budget in excess of $18 million with 19,000 active members and over 30,000 program participants.
 The Merrimack Valley YMCA branch operations consists of The Andover/North Andover YMCA, Camping Services Branch, Lawrence YMCA, Methuen YMCA, Housing and Community Services (SRO).